 1997 Georgia (Defensive Line Coach)

 2004 Cleveland Browns (Linebackers Coach)

 2008-09 Miami Dolphins (Inside Linebackers Coach)

-"George is a tremendous teacher of the game of football," UF coach Urban Meyer said.
-"He has proven himself at the highest level in the National Football League, but his roots started at the college level at Florida and in the SEC.
+“George is a tremendous teacher of the game of football,” Meyer said.
+“He has proven himself at the highest level in the National Football League, but his roots started at the college level at Florida and in the SEC.
 He is a great addition to our staff and will be a great coach and mentor to our players."

-"I'm thrilled to be joining the UF coaching staff," Edwards said.
-"I started my career at the college level at Florida and I enjoy teaching and molding young me.
-I am looking forward to working with a great group of people at Florida and a great group of players."
+“I'm thrilled to be joining the UF coaching staff,” Edwards said.
+“I started my career at the college level at Florida and I enjoy teaching and molding young men.
+I am looking forward to working with a great group of people at Florida and a great group of players.”